maxx1128/snappy-personal-site/_posts/2018-05-18-trick-about-verbal-abuse.md

 #### Use Neutral Language to Change the Subject

-This is like to the last trick, also using neutral language and focused on the hidden premise. **They both steer the topic away from a personal attack to an abstract conversation.**
+This is like the last trick, also using neutral language and focused on the hidden premise. **They both steer the topic away from a personal attack to an abstract conversation.**

 A common way to frame this is starting the sentence with something like "Isn't it interesting how..."
 This makes it easy to come up with a few more responses to the last attack.